45North75/whistle/README.md

 and feel free to contribute bug-fixes.

 ### A Lisp for Web Scraping
 Web scraping should be simple.
 It's not.
 Does this help matters?
 No, not even remotely.
 But it keeps you from having to learn a new library, instead you can learn an entire new language.
 Much easier.
-It even has a creative name: _WSIL_, Web Scraping in Lisp!
-Amazing, right?

 ### Why TypeScript